adritac-tech/datastructures/techtalks.md

+# Queues
+* Reverse polish notation uses the operator at the end of the statement (so 4 + 2 would be 4 2 +)
+* Linked lists are arrays of objects
+* Queues are created from objects in a linked list

 # Sorts and Analysis
 * Bubble sort = sorts that swap adjacent elements
 * Insertion sorts are less effecient but they sort by doing two groups (sorted and unsorted)